SCIInstitute/SCIRun/docs/user_doc/ClassicTutorial.md

 Now add a second module to the network.
 This module is used to visualize various Field types.
 Then connect the two modules in the canvas so data can flow between them.

 1. Create a **ShowField** module using the DataIO section in the module selector (use the same menus used to create the ReadField module).
 2. Position the mouse pointer over the yellow output port on the **ReadField**.
-Press and hold the right mouse button.
+Press and hold the left mouse button.
 The name of the port and lines indicating possible data pipe connections will appear.
-3. Continue to hold the right middle button and drag the mouse toward the first yellow **ShowField** input port.
+3. Continue to hold the left mouse button and drag the mouse toward the first yellow **ShowField** input port.
-4. The line turns gray, showing the desired connection has been selected.
+4. The line turns red, showing the desired connection has been selected.
 See ({numref}`fig-pipe-selection`).

 :::{figure-md} fig-pipe-selection